instructure/instructure-ui/docs/06-releases.md

 To release a new version of the library, follow these steps:

-1. Run `npm run bump` to update the package version and push it up to gerrit for review.
+1. Run `npm version` to update the package version. (see the docs for the [npm version](https://docs.npmjs.com/cli/version) command for more info).
+2. Push up the version bump commit to gerrit for review and testing.
-2. Once the updated package.json file is merged, take note of the commit SHA for that commit and run `npm run release`
+3. Once the updated package.json file is merged, run `npm run release`

 The `npm run release` script should add the tags for the release, update the `latest` branch, run `npm publish` and finally publish the docs app to github pages.